SuperOfficeDocs/superoffice-docs/user-guide/en/reports/search-criteria/add.md

 # Add search criteria to reports

 You can add more search criteria to a report.
-If you add criteria to a standard report, you must [save it as a favourite report][1] to keep the changes in the report.
+If you add criteria to a standard report, you must [save it as a favorite report][1] to keep the changes in the report.

 1. [!include[How to-goto-reports](../includes/goto-reports.md)]
 2. Select a tab.
 The reports are displayed in the report list.